Describe an argument two of your friends had: IELTS Speaking Cue Card

 What strategies did you use to help them reconcile?

-We tried multiple times to get them to talk, but it didn't work.
-Finally, I organized a lunch party on my birthday, hoping to create a relaxed environment.
-This setting allowed them to express their feelings and misunderstandings, ultimately leading to their reconciliation.
+We tried several times to get them to talk, but it didn't work initially.
+Finally, I decided to host a lunch party on my birthday, bringing them together in a relaxed environment.
+This setting helped them communicate openly, leading to a resolution of their conflict.

 Practice other cue cards